 - demonstrations of the value for money of research outcomes and outputs

-- improvements to the social well-being, equality or social inclusion of individuals and communities.
+- improvements to the social well-being, equity or social inclusion of individuals and communities

 We will continue to work with organisations in the health and medical research sector to: